Cycling Lifestyle: The Art of Finding Your Own Way

 Cycling Lifestyle Women

-Training with all kind of different athletes and myself included, I notice again and again that we as athletes work differently: What’s motivating for one, scares another.
+Training with all kinds of different athletes myself included, I notice again and again that we as athletes work differently: What’s motivating for one, scares another.
 Where one is fighting hard to keep up, it comes naturally to someone else.
 If something is good for one athlete, it doesn’t mean that it’ll work for another.
 And vice versa.

-This is true across almost all domains – starting from training, to nutrition, the gear, the mindset up to communication.
+This is true across almost all domains – starting from training to nutrition, the gear, the mindset up to communication.

 And riding and working with pro cyclists, it’s great to see that these differences are common around professional athletes.
 This observation is a great learning though.